 ISTCI Middle School is committed to challenging and nurturing our students to grow socially and emotionally, to excel academically, and to thrive on our extracurricular opportunities.
 We are uniquely positioned to tailor our environment to the needs of 11-14 year olds, offering three crucial years to learn more about who they are as people before they are pulled into a world of young adults.
 We aim for each student to leave us as confident and self-assured global citizens, fully prepared for the next stage of their learning journey.

-The decision on where your child spends their middle school years can seem daunting.
 By the end of primary school, the children are growing up quickly and often appear ready for a more grown-up environment.
 There is often implied pressure from senior schools to secure places.
 It can be argued that the move into middle school provides an opportunity for a fresh start.
 However, the best starting point in deciding where your child should go to school is to ask the question, what is the best education you can give to your child?
 The answer should not be limited to academic results – with good schools, that is a given.
-What is more important is to consider what is in your child’s best long-term interests.
-How ready is your child to move on?
-What do you really want for them?
+What is more important is to consider what is in your child’s best long-term interests, and to have a happy child.

-The answer to these questions is invariably ‘to have a happy child’.
 Moving onto a senior school from ISTCI is inevitable, but we believe that the best education from Grades 7 to 9 – the happiest education – comes with being able to enjoy the opportunities, responsibilities and privileges that come with being the student leaders of a school.
-By the age of 14, they will be better prepared, socially and academically, to thrive at a senior school.
+By the age of 14, they will be better prepared, personally, socially and academically, to thrive at any senior school in any educational system.

 For the academics